internetarchive/dweb-mirror/API.md

 sha1:           If defined, the result must match this sha1 or will be rejected (it comes from metadata) rotate      Factor to rotate an image
 skipFetchFile:  If true, then dont actually fetch the file (used for debugging)
-skipCache:  if set then do not check cache for results
+noCache:    if set then do not check cache for results
+noStore:    if set then do not store in the cache
 skipNet:    if set then do not try and fetch from the net
 url:        Single url (or in most cases array of urls) to retrieve
 wantBuff:   True if want a buffer of data (not stream)